loophp/iterators/README.md

 iterator will yield else it will skip the value and start again with the next one.

-The bigger the `seed` is, the longer it will take to compute the iterator.
-It's up to the user to choose an appropriate value.
+The bigger the `seed` is, the bigger the entropy will be and the longer it will take to yield random items.
+It's then up to the user to choose an appropriate value.
 Usually a good value is twice the approximate amount of items the decorated iterator has.